 Saving money on things you use every day is the most effective way to add money to your checking account on a monthly basis.
-So, where do you start?
-The first place I started was cutting my power bill.
+It’s like getting FREE money!

 I searched high and low and did lots of research on my power company’s website.
 I took a few classes on how to save energy and implemented all the energy saving tips and tricks.
 Very simple things can save you a LOT of money.
 I’ve been able to reduce my power bill approx. 35%.
 So, if your electricity bill is $150, you just earned yourself free cable for life!

 Small changes add up to BIG savings!